FiscalNote/BillSum/README.md

 Run `bill_sum/train_wrapper.py`.
 Results will be stored under `BILLSUM_PREFIX/score_data/`

-To get computations for the ensemble method run `billsum/evaluate_ensemble` (fix prefixes as before)
+To get computations for the ensemble method run `billsum/evaluate_ensemble.py`

 ## Final Result aggregation

-Run `billsum/compute_statistics.py` - will output summaries of results to terminal (also computers the oracle scores).
+The `PrintFinalScores.ipynb` will compute the summary statistics for each method + generate the Oracle scores.

 # Evaluate your own solution